-Kids can make these gorgeous, glittered leaf ornaments to decorate for fall.
-They’re easy to make, using our 2-ingredient clay dough recipe, and children of all ages will love the process.
+Kids can make these gorgeous, glittered fall leaf ornaments using our easy 2-ingredient clay dough recipe,

 I love crafting in the fall with the kids here in my home daycare.
-Nature provides us with so much colourful inspiration at this time of year.
+Fall leaves continue to inspire our crafts here this month, and we’ve done some wonderful projects.

 I love how each leaf is unique, and the way they shimmer in the sunlight.